Auberge Maki no Oto Toyama

 The floor-to-ceiling windows look out onto the classic satoyama landscape with fields of flowers, rice and vegetables of various kinds, and the forest and mountains beyond.

 This 53-sq.-meter corner room is Western-style, and boasts a wrap-around veranda with two-sided windows that connect the room with the flower garden and the rest of the natural world outside.
 With its sofa, easy chairs and twin beds, it is suitable for two guests staying in comfort.
-Its big, blue ceramic bath sits invitingly in a spacious bathing room with rich granite walls.
-RESERVATION -
+Its big, blue ceramic bath sits invitingly in a spacious bathing room with rich granite walls. ¥ 66,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.
+REQUEST THIS ROOM -

 All the rooms are equipped with easygoing couches and chairs, high-end audio and TVs, brand-name amenities, and high-tech toilets, as well as coffee and tea makers.